Tomb of the Eagles: The findings

-Access the tomb is via a low tunnel 3 m long.
+Access to the tomb is via a low tunnel 3 m long.
 Visitors used to be able to lie flat on a wheeled trolley, and then stand up in the interior of the tomb.
 Due to regulations and restrictions imposed during the COVID-19 pandemic, the tomb closed in 2020 and the decision was later made for it to close permanently.
-It is no longer open to the public.
+It is not currently open to the public.

+However, in June 2025, the South Ronaldsay and Burray Development Trust announced that it had received a grant of £101,607 from the National Lottery Heritage Fund to enable it to purchase the site with the aim of eventually reopening it to visitors.

 In popular media

 In January 2017 the tomb was featured in the BBC Two archaeology series Britain's Ancient Capital: Secrets of Orkney.